AEA/SPC Rules

 2. All players must be at least 18 years of age.

-6. A team that has been moved up a bracket or removed from a bracket by the AEA Commissioner will only be allowed to play in the newly appointed bracket.
-Players of a moved/removed team are allowed to participate on other teams as long as the AEA Salary Cap System is not infringed upon.
+6. A team that has been moved up a bracket or removed from a bracket by the commissioner will only be allowed to play in the newly appointed bracket.
+Players of a moved/removed team are allowed to participate on other teams as long as the AEA Salary Cap system is not infringed upon.
 These players may stay together as a team as long as they play as a group in the newly appointed bracket.
 None of the players from the moved/removed roster will be allowed to captain a team for one full year.
 (Established: 2018)

 7. Jerseys, all teams are expected to bring an alternate color jersey.
 Teams with full sets of MLS (Men's League Sweaters) will have priority and allowed to wear their jerseys over teams without MLS.
 If, both teams have MLS, the home team will have first jersey selection.
 If, there is no conflict in colors and/or one of the teams has an alternate non-color conflicting MLS set, please adjust for the game.
 If, neither team has MLS jerseys the home team will have have first jersey selection, but if they have an alternate set they are expected to adapt to their opponent's lack of options.
 (Established 2020)